clelidm/MinCompSpin_BasisSearch128/README.md

  - **Interpreting the printed Basis:**  How to read the output Basis?

-   The best basis found is printed as a list of binary strings, each one encoding a basis variable (i.e., a spin operator): spins with a bit equal to '1' are included in the operators, spins with a '0' don't.
+   The best basis found is printed as a list of binary strings, each one encoding a variable of the new basis, i.e., a spin operator: spins with a bit equal to '1' are included in the operator, spins with a '0' don't.
 Variables are organized in the same order as in the original datafile, i.e. the i-th spin from the right in the operator corresponds to the i-th spin from the right in the original datafile.

      >      For example, for the "Shape" dataset with 9 binary variables,
      >